Large deviations for maximum local time of simple random walk in dimensions $d\ge 3$: Introduction

 \begin{theorem}[Downward deviations] For any $\beta \in (0,1]$ and $u \in \mathbb{R}$, as $t \to \infty$ or $n \to \infty$, we have

 \end{theorem} \begin{remark} We formulate the results for simple random walk in order to keep the exposition transparent.
-In fact, the same arguments apply more generally to transient random walks on arbitrary groups with finitely supported increments. \end{remark} \begin{remark}[Gumbel fluctuations] When $\beta = 1$, the preceding results yield Gumbel-type fluctuations around the logarithmic centering: \begin{itemize} \item In the continuous-time case, $\ell^*(t) - \gamma^{-1}\log t$ converges in distribution to a Gumbel law with mode $\gamma^{-1}\log \gamma$ and scale parameter $\gamma^{-1}$. \item In the discrete-time case, $\xi^*(n) - \alpha \log n$ is asymptotically distributed as a discretization of a Gumbel law with mode $\alpha \log \gamma$ and scale parameter $\alpha$. \end{itemize} One may compare it with Jego's exit-time result in dimension $d\ge3$, where for the continuous-time walk stopped at the first exit time $\tau_N$ of $V_N$, the centred maximum $\sup_{x\in V_N}\ell_{\tau_N}^x-2g\log N$ converges to a randomly shifted Gumbel law \cite[Theorem~1.2.3]{jego2020thick}.
+We expect that the arguments can be adapted to broader classes of transient finite-range random walks. \end{remark} \begin{remark}[Gumbel fluctuations] When $\beta = 1$, the preceding results yield Gumbel-type fluctuations around the logarithmic centering: \begin{itemize} \item In the continuous-time case, $\ell^*(t) - \gamma^{-1}\log t$ converges in distribution to a Gumbel law with mode $\gamma^{-1}\log \gamma$ and scale parameter $\gamma^{-1}$. \item In the discrete-time case, the present paper gives the downward upper bound.
+Combining this with the matching lower bound from the subsequent paper~\cite{li2026loopprune_inprep} yields the corresponding lattice, or discretized, Gumbel-type asymptotics, with the arithmetic oscillation encoded by $c_{1,n,u}$. \end{itemize} One may compare these results with Jego's exit-time result in dimension $d\ge3$, where for the continuous-time walk stopped at the first exit time $\tau_N$ of $V_N$, the centred maximum $\sup_{x\in V_N}\ell_{\tau_N}^x-2g\log N$ converges to a randomly shifted Gumbel law \cite[Theorem~1.2.3]{jego2020thick}.
 The same mesoscopic block decomposition underlying our proofs should likewise yield large-deviation estimates for the maximal local time up to exit times, by combining the deterministic-time one-block estimates with standard exit-time bounds.

-One may also compare this with the Gumbel fluctuation of the cover time of tori in dimension $d \ge 3$; see~(1.2) of \cite{belius2013gumbel}. \end{remark}
+One may also compare these with the Gumbel fluctuation of the cover time of tori in dimension $d \ge 3$; see~(1.2) of \cite{belius2013gumbel}. \end{remark} \begin{remark}[Moderate deviations] The estimates above can also be used in the moderate-deviation regime where the threshold approaches the typical logarithmic scale.
+If \(a_t\) is positive, \(a_t\to\infty\), and \(a_t=o(\log t)\), then